rgerganov/rf-car/README.md

 ## `fsk_car`
 ![fsk-car](/fsk-car.jpg)

-This is the [Dickie Toys Flippy RC Car](https://www.amazon.de/-/en/Dickie-Flippy-Control-Rotation-Function/dp/B084PY44PN) and it moves in 6 directions.
+This is the [Dickie Toys Flippy RC Car](https://www.amazon.de/-/en/Dickie-Flippy-Control-Rotation-Function/dp/B084PY44PN), it works on 2.4 GHz and moves in 6 directions.
 You can see it in action here:

 [![demo-fsk](https://img.youtube.com/vi/mqSv-Nycy_4/0.jpg)](https://www.youtube.com/watch?v=mqSv-Nycy_4)